schemetrica/automating-data-delivery-odk-central/README.md

 -   **Dynamically-generated XLSForms**.
 Kettle\'s *Excel
     Writer* step provides an opportunity to generate XLSForms using data available at any point in a pipeline.
-The step can create new spreadsheets (with the option to use a template) and can update existing spreadsheets.
+The step can create new spreadsheets (optionally using a template) and can update existing spreadsheets.

 -   **ODK-X**.
-Although ODK-X does not support OData, it does have a REST API that allows a developer to retrieve survey results.
+Although ODK-X does not support OData, it does have a REST API that allows developers to retrieve survey results.
-    Unlike ODK v1, ODK-X can return surveys submitted since a specific date, or surveys whose data values have changed .
+    Unlike ODK 1.0, ODK-X can return surveys submitted since a specific date, or surveys whose data values have changed .
 See [https://docs.opendatakit.org/odk-x/odk-2-sync-protocol](https://docs.opendatakit.org/odk-x/odk-2-sync-protocol/)
     for details.